 Whilst in the search room to ensure your safety and others we ask that you:

-• Adhere to social distancing guidelines with regard to other users and the Archives staff.
+• Respect the personal space of other users and the Archives staff.

 NB: Our usual document-handling rules still apply - please see below.

-If you are having trouble with any aspect of the documents you have ordered, e.g. reading a word, please ask a member of staff to assist you.
+If you are having trouble with any aspect of the material you have ordered, e.g. reading a word, please ask a member of staff to assist you.

 You are welcome to bring lap-tops, cameras and other devices with you as usual.

-Reference books will not be available during your visit but staff can check details for you.
+Reference books will be available during your visit.

 The Archives are situated in Aberystwyth's old Town Hall, about ten minutes walk from the railway and bus stations.
 There is free on-street parking in town and on the sea-front, but please remember Aberystwyth can be very busy in the holiday season.
 There are also several pay-and-display car parks in the town.